CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/GrabableItem/Readme.md

 - Make destructive changes to the fxAnimatorController, ExpressionMenu, and ExpressionParameters of your avatar.
 Please remember to make a backup copy of your avatar.
 - If the maximum number of items in ExpressionParameters and ExpressionMenu has been reached, it may not be possible to install correctly.
 If there is an error due to a problem with ExpressionParameters or ExpressionMenu, please reduce the number of items temporarily.
 - If there is an error due to a conflict with a previous version, try FullPackage.

-## Terms of Use
-- Secondary distribution is permitted, including bundling with avatars, modifications, or entire tools.
-- If you distribute the work secondarily, it would be nice to be notified and credited.(Not required)
-- The producer is not responsible for any problems that may occur using this tool..
-- The producer is not responsible if the functions of this tool become unusable due to changes in the specifications of VRChat, Unity, etc.

-## System Requirements
-- Unity2019.4.24f1
-- VRCSDK3-AVATAR-2021.08.11.15.16_Public

-## Producer
-@HhotateA_xR
-To report a problem, go to https://github.com/HhotateA/AvatarModifyTools

-## Update History
-2021/08/13 v1.26
-2021/08/27 v1.27
-2021/09/03 v1.29
-2021/09/10 v1.30